-My husband and I relocated thirty-three years ago to the Eastern Townships area of southern Quebec, a few
+My husband and I relocated thirty-six years ago to the Eastern Townships area of southern Quebec, a few

 minutes from the Vermont border and beautiful Lake Memphremagog.
 Magog is a family oriented tourist area with the lake attraction in summer and Mount Orford and other ski areas in winter.